Error analysis for hybrid finite element/neural network discretizations: Hybrid finite element neural network discretization

 \subsection{Training of the neural network}

-Now, let's explain how we pre-train a neural network $\NN$.
+Now, let us explain how we pre-train a neural network $\NN$.
 First of all, it is necessary to select a set of training problems.
-We generate the training data by selecting a set ${\cal{F}}\subset H^{-1}(\Omega)$ of right hand side functions $f$.
-Then, we solve the Poisson equation for each $f \in \cal{F}$ for both coarse and fine meshes $\Omega_H$ and $\Omega_h$, respectively.
-The input data is evaluated as described in \eqref{eq:network inputs}.
-The output data $z_\patch\in \mathbb{R}^{N_L}$ is given as
+We generate the training data by selecting a set ${\cal{F}}\subset H^{-1}(\Omega)$ of right hand side functions.
+Then, we solve the Poisson equation for each $f_i \in \cal{F}$ for both coarse and fine meshes $\Omega_H$ and $\Omega_h$, respectively.
+The solutions are denoted by $u_H^i$ and $u_h^i$, respectively.
+The vector of input data for the training of the neural network is provided for each patch $\patch\in U_\patch$ as described in \eqref{eq:network inputs}.
+The corresponding output data $\mathrm{y}^i_\patch\in \mathbb{R}^{N_L}$ is given as a vector defined as

-which is simply a difference between fine and coarse solution on each fine mesh node $x$ belonging to the patch $\patch$.
-We would like to underline that the network update of the solution $w_\NN$ is given by the value of the network applied not globally to the whole domain $\Omega$, but locally to each patch $\patch$ (see Definition~\ref{def:patch}).
+which is simply a difference between fine and coarse solution on each fine mesh node $x$ belonging to the patch $\overline{\patch}$ and again the order of degrees of freedom is consistent across all patches and elements.
+We would like to underline once more that the network update of the correction $w_\NN$ is given by the value of the network applied not globally to the whole domain $\Omega$, but locally to each patch $\patch$ (see Definition~\ref{def:patch}).

 Once the training data is available, we need to solve the following optimization problem